romi/4d_plant_analysis/README.md

 ### Registration

 - Unzip the data compressed in to `data/` fold.
 - Run the registration pipeline with: `python3 run_registration_pipeline --type XXX --method YYY`

     Replace `XXX` by the target type of plant in `arabidopsis`, `tomato`, `maize`.
 If it's not explicitly specified, it's set by default to `tomato`.

     Replace `YYY` by the method.
 We provide two choices of method: `local_icp` and `fm`, with `local_icp` our method and `fm` the functional map method as the reference method.
 If it's not explicitly specified, it's set by default to `local_icp`

+- Attention: every time rerun the registration process, please delete the existed `data/{type}/registration_result` directory
 - The expected visualization results:

 registration result of tomato: